Top 10 HBCUs in the U.S. & Rankings 2026

 5. North Carolina Agricultural and Technical State University

-North Carolina Agricultural and Technical State University is a public, historically Black research university in Greensboro, North Carolina.
+North Carolina Agricultural and Technical State University is a public, historically Black research university in Greensboro, NC.
 It offers bachelor's, master's, and doctoral programs in person and online.

 Programs are available in areas of study like: